First- and Second-Year Advising

-Most first-year majors in the Biology Department are assigned to Erik Ryder as their academic advisor.
-These majors include: Biological Sciences, Medical Biology, and Medical Biology/Pre-Physician Assistant.
-Academic advising gives first-year students the opportunity to gain a greater understanding of:
+All first-and second-year students in a Biology program are assigned a professional academic advisor.
+These majors include Biological Sciences, Medical Biology, and Medical Biology/Pre-Physician Assistant.
+Academic advising gives students the opportunity to gain a greater understanding of:

 - Major specific and core required courses

 - Course selection, registration, and academic plans

 - Adjusting to the academic transition to college

 - Building internships and study abroad into your academic plan

 You are encouraged to schedule appointments to meet with your advisor on a regular basis and not just in the weeks preceding the registration process.